 TransCityRail MIDLANDS helps the supply chain unlock a significant portion of the UK’s rail investment strategy by giving you direct access to the leaders of the industry looking to partner with suppliers like you.

-At this year's event Network Rail's Category and Supplier Management team and their SME Champion for the South, Jon Roan are exhibiting as part of a concerted effort to establish partnerships with the plethora of innovative SMEs attending this conference and exhibition.
+At this year's event following the change of government who have vowed to improve transport connectivity, the redistribution of HS2 phase 2 funding, Network Rail, HS2, Tier 1's are participating as part of a concerted effort to establish partnerships with the plethora of innovative SMEs attending this conference and exhibition.

 Book your ticket and gain exclusive access to leaders of industry from Network Rail, HS2, Train Operators and Majors Contractors awarding £billions in contracts across CP7 and beyond.